How And Why We Get Bored

 Anxiety And Low Self-Esteem

 People who get bored easily are usually anxious people.
 They’re also having quite a low level of self-esteem.
 If you’re constantly challenging yourself by trying to stop what you’re doing, because you don’t “like” it, you end up considering yourself an inappropriate person.
-If you’re considering yourself an inappropriate person, you’ll end up doing things you don’t really want, just to feel a little more “appropriated”.
+If you’re considering yourself an inappropriate person, you’ll end up doing things you don’t really want, just to feel a little more “appropriate”.
 And this is the beginning of your low self-esteem territory.

 The bad news is that situation is contagious.
 It will spread over other areas of your life pretty soon.
 If you’re constantly getting bored doing stuff you should really do, this will reach to other areas of your life pretty soon.
 Boredom likes wide spaces, it has an inner sense of expansion.
 Once allowed in a certain section of your life it will do whatever it can to conquer the rest of you as fast as it can.